 In March 1902, two officers on the Berlin police force interrupted the medium Anna Rothe in the act of plucking first a hyacinth and then a narcissus flower out of thin air.
 They grabbed Rothe's hands, wrestled her to the ground, and whistled to bring several more policemen pouring into the room.
 As the other seance participants watched in horror, a female police assistant subjected Rothe to a physical examination that revealed 157 flowers as well as several oranges and lemons tucked under her petticoat.
 Placed under arrest and charged with fraud, Rothe spent most of the next year in jail awaiting trial.

-When Rothe finally came up for trial, Houdini was playing his third month at the Berlin Wintergarten.
+When Rothe finally came up for trial, Houdini was playing in Germany.
 While many TV documentaries and movies connect Houdini involvement with Spiritualism to his mother's death in 1913, the truth is Houdini's interest in spiritualism and spiritualistic trickery dates back to the beginnings of his interest in magic itself.
 Houdini was well aware of the Rothe episode, and in his Dramatic Mirror column for March 31, 1903, he writes: